 - Individuals making a correction or a change to the petition must initial the change made

 The Town Clerk will verify the nomination petition contains the requisite number of valid signatures to be placed on the ballot as a candidate.
 If a candidate files a nomination petition that does not have the requisite number of valid signatures, the candidate may have an opportunity to circulate additional petitions to meet the signature requirements prior to the deadline.

 Acceptance / affidavit of nominated candidate

-At the point the nomination petition and circulator's affidavit is filed, the candidate will also submit the acceptance / affidavit of nominated candidate acknowledging:
+At the point the nomination petition is filed with the Town Clerk, the candidate shall also file the Acceptance/Affidavit of Nominated Candidate acknowledging: